glasgowm148/Phenotype/README.md

 * Fixed py2/3 bug
 * Switched os.cwd to pathlib for cross-platform support
-* Created data/snps_of_interest.txt which can be loaded with SNPs you'd like to specifically query against your dataset
+* Created data/snps_of_interest.txt which can be loaded with SNPs to specifically query against your dataset
 * dbSNP lookup functionality added
 * Removed _GUI.py
 * Enabled the commented out code and imported panda